conorbmurphy/galvanizereference/README.md

 #### Exponential Smoothing ####

 **Exponential Smoothing** is the Bayesian analogue to ARIMA, developed in the late 50's.
 The basic idea is that you weigh more recent data more than older data.
-Forecasts using this metod are wighted averages of past observations with the weights decaying exponentially as the observations get older.
+Forecasts using this method are wighted averages of past observations with the weights decaying exponentially as the observations get older.
+This is different from a moving average, for instance, that weighs past values equally.
 With ETS, you’re essentially modeling the state and then build a model that moves it forward.
 The ‘state space model’ is a black box that takes in data but spits out responses.

 **Alpha** is your smoothing parameter that determines how much you weigh recent information where 0 <= α <= 1.
 In the below, you can see how a smaller alpha relates to a delayed incorporation of the real data.
 The sum of the weights for any given α will be approximately 1.
 The smaller the α, the more weight is placed on more distantly past events.